mrspeaker/teletest/README.md

 ^ ![](https://user-images.githubusercontent.com/38/32853588-c2e4376e-ca09-11e7-9deb-8a6dd1de173e.png)
 ^^ It shows that you're following that person.
 As they navigate elsewhere in the doc, your editor will scroll so that you're seeing the same thing that person is seeing.
 At any time, you can click on someone else to follow them.
 Or, if you scroll on your own or start typing, Teletype assumes that don't want to follow that person right now.

-* Is there any "blame" on the edits, or once it's done it's just a single file?
+__Is there any "blame" on the edits, or once it's done it's just a single file?__

 ^ For now, it's a single file produced collaboratively by all participants.
 We're _very_ open to feedback about use cases that bring benefits to devs.
 So, let us know (https://discuss.atom.io/). :-)
 ^^ I think for 80% of cases that's good enough anyhoo... normally it wouldn't be randos editing
 ^^^ Indeed
 ^^ Yeah, in practice I'd imagine that the pair would discuss what to commit as they work.

-- How did you do the avatars?
-That's great how they reposition as you scroll.
+__How did you do the avatars?
+That's great how they reposition as you scroll__

 ^ Thanks!
 You can follow someone by clicking on their avatar, or you're free to roam the document on your own, in which case you see which participants are above your or below you.

-How many people can join? (remember when Google wave first went public and there were thousands of people on one document (wavelet? what were they called?)... that was chaos xD )
+__How many people can join?__

+(remember when Google wave first went public and there were thousands of people on one document (wavelet? what were they called?)... that was chaos xD )
 ^ We're not sure, but thanks to whomever started this for the stress test.
 Many of the Atom team are in here as curious about this question as you are. :)
 ^ Indeed!
 I expect the social constraints to outweigh the technical constraints.
 How many people is it _useful_ to write code with in real-time? 😀
 ^ We've used it for note-taking in meetings too which is handy and can involve a decent number of people